Shortage of organs, tissues and cells

 Let's talk about organ, TISSUE AND CELL DONATION!

-You can also consider helping others while you are alive by registering to donate your stem cells, found in your bone marrow or peripheral blood, which can be used for the treatment of blood disorders and immune diseases.
+Consider helping others during your lifetime by registering to donate your stem cells, found in your bone marrow, or peripheral blood, which can be used for the treatment of blood disorders and immune diseases.